 Even if you're not sure that you're reaching out to the right person, you can lead with that and ask the recipient to point you to them.

-I noticed that you manage X area in Y company.
+I really respect and follow your work, and noticed that you manage X area in Y company.

 I saw that you blog for [publication].
 Your blog posts on [topic] are great.